chrisdodgers/ASUS-PRIME-Z390A_Custom_AppleLogo_BIOS/README.md

 ![AppleSplashScreen](https://github.com/chrisdodgers/ASUS-PRIME-Z390A_Custom_AppleLogo_BIOS/blob/a440020ba80634739f176f433f817318983f5615/Demo/SplashScreen.png)</br>

-## About
+## About:
 This is a guide on how to modify your BIOS so you can change your splash screen from the ASUS logo to an Apple logo, or any logo of your choice!
 This guide is intended, and only has been tested on an ASUS PRIME Z390-A motherboard running BIOS version 2004.
 > [!WARNING]
-> THIS PROCESS CAN BRICK YOUR SYSTEM, AND I TAKE NO RESPONSIBILITY IF YOU BRICK YOUR SYSTEM!
+> **THIS PROCESS CAN BRICK YOUR SYSTEM, AND I TAKE NO RESPONSIBILITY IF YOU BRICK YOUR SYSTEM!
 ONLY CONTINUE WITH THIS GUIDE AT YOUR OWN RISK!
 I HAVE NOT TESTED NOR CONFIRMED IF THIS GUIDE WOULD WORK ON OTHER ASUS MOTHERBOARDS.
 THIS GUIDE WAS WRITTEN FOR SPECIFICALLY ASUS Z390-A MOTHERBOARDS.
 THIS GUIDE IS FOR EDUCATIONAL PURPOSES ONLY!
-IT IS ALSO 100% YOUR RISK IF YOU CHOOSE TO ATTEMPT THIS GUIDE ON OTHER MODEL ASUS MOTHERBOARDS.
-You have been warned.
+IT IS ALSO 100% YOUR RISK IF YOU CHOOSE TO ATTEMPT THIS GUIDE ON OTHER MODEL ASUS MOTHERBOARDS.** You have been warned.
 Proceed very carefully if you chose to do so.
 >